Allah Made Me Funny: History

-2003–2007 (formation and early underground work)
+Formation and early underground work (2003–2007)

 In December 2003, Preacher Moss founded the act and made the debut at a club in Washington.
 In 2004, Azhar Usman joined.
 In May 2004, Moss, Usman and Azeem Muhammad launched a comedy tour titled 'Allah Made Me Funny'.

 In 2005, Usman explained the rationale behind the troupe's name saying "Well, the word 'Allah'... is actually beautiful.
 And it is nothing more, nothing less than the Arabic word for God.
 So Allah Made Me Funny is the Muslim answer to God Made Me Funky."
 Their show was modeled on Spike Lee's The Original Kings of Comedy.

 Allah Made Me Funny started out in purely Islamic gatherings, such as the annual Islamic Society of North America conference.
 During its first year, they toured 30 US cities, and also in Canada, Europe, Malaysia, Australia, New Zealand, and the Middle East.
 They performed more than 50 shows across the US and Canada in their first year.
 They have also performed at the Global Peace and Unity Event in the ExCeL Exhibition Centre in London organised by Islam Channel.

-In June 2005, The Funniest Muslim Comedy Show - Now Out on DVD Allah Made Me Funny: The Official Muslim Comedy Tour DVD was released, which features Muhammad, Usman and Moss performing live stand-up at The Improv in Brea, California.
+In June 2005, Allah Made Me Funny: The Official Muslim Comedy Tour DVD was released, which features Muhammad, Usman and Moss performing live stand-up at The Improv in Brea, California.

 In November 2006, they toured Australia.
 In April 2007, they performed in UK cities including London, Birmingham, Manchester, Bradford, Cardiff and Glasgow.
 In November that year, they performed in UK cities including London, Cardiff, Glasgow, Birmingham, Manchester and Bradford.